-If you are using a custom PC which comes with a cabinet, we suggest you open it.
+If you are using a custom PC that comes with a cabinet, we suggest you open it.
 Remove any connected power supply and check on the wires.
 Drives are connected with the motherboard through a cable.
-Check if both ends are connected well, and it’s not lose.
+Check if both ends are connected well, and it’s not lost.
 It’s a good idea to detach and reattach and see if the boot works.

 If you are using a laptop.
 You have two options.
 If you have the skills which help you open the laptop, and check for loose connection, go ahead.
 If not, take it to a service center if none of the other tips work.

 2] Change Boot Order